top of page

 Those who recruit minors into commercial sexual exploitation violate federal anti-trafficking laws, even if there is no force, fraud, or coercion.

-Human trafficking is an estimated multi
+Human trafficking is an estimated multi-billion dollar a year industry.

 i am not for sale.jpg